Language-Integrated Recursive Queries (Full Version): Implementation

 \subsection{Modeling Rows in Scala}

 Representing database rows in statically typed languages like Scala is challenging because the compiler must allow on-the-fly composition of types without losing the advantages of static typing.
 Beyond type safety, static typing also enables powerful IDE features like code completion.
-This is nontrivial because operations like \texttt{join} and \texttt{project} take collections of rows and produce new collections that may be of a completely different structure, but still need to support element access and be type-checked when used later in the program.
+Yet operations like \texttt{join} and \texttt{project} take collections of rows and produce new collections that may be of a completely different structure, but still need to support element access and be type-checked when used later. { For example, query~\ref{fig:ex-tyql-bag} projects a field \texttt{g} that is not in the source table, but will be statically checked and would fail to compile if the base case and recursive case did not both define the \texttt{g} field with the same type. }

 Type computations in JVM languages cannot create classes, so it is impossible to dynamically generate Scala's classes.
-Structural types allow abstraction over existing classes but generally require reflection or other mechanisms to support dynamic element access. \emph{Named-Tuples}, released in Scala 3.6.0, are represented within the Scala compiler as pairs of Tuples, where names are stored as a tuple of constant strings and the values are stored in regular Scala tuples. \oopsla{Tuples are preferrable over case classes because tuples are lightweight structures that avoid additional JVM object allocation and dispatch overhead.
-In contrast, classes generate separate class definitions at compile-time, increasing memory usage and execution overhead and lead to bloated bytecode generation.
-By using tuples, \system{} benefits from more compact and efficient runtime representations, reducing both memory footprint and execution latency. }
+Structural types allow abstraction over existing classes but require reflection or other mechanisms to support dynamic element access. \emph{Named-Tuples}, released in Scala 3.6.0, are represented as pairs of Tuples, where names are stored as a tuple of constant strings and the values are stored in regular Scala tuples.
+Tuples are preferable over case classes because tuples are lightweight structures that avoid additional JVM object allocation and dispatch overhead.
+In contrast, classes generate separate class definitions at compile-time, increasing memory usage and execution overhead and leading to bloated bytecode generation.
+By using tuples, \system{} benefits from more compact and efficient runtime representations, reducing both memory footprint and execution latency.